FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Performance evaluation of TCP flows with FavorQueue

 \subsection{Performance analysis}

 To refine our analysis of the latency, we propose to evaluate the difference of latencies per flows for both queues.
-We denote $\Delta{i} = Td_{i}-Tf_{i}$ with $Td$ and $Tf$ the latency observed respectively by DropTail and FavourQueue for a given flow~$i$.
-Figure \ref{fig:diffcdf} gives the distribution of the latencies difference.
+We denote $\Delta{i} = Td_{i}-Tf_{i}$ with $Td$ and $Tf$ the latency observed respectively by DropTail and FavorQueue for a given flow~$i$.
+Figure \ref{fig:diffcdf} gives the cumulative distribution of the latencies difference.
 This figure illustrates that there is more decrease of the latency for each flow than increase.
-Furthermore for 16\% of flows, there is no impact on the latency i.e. $\Delta = 0$.
-In other words, 84\% of flows observe a change of latency; 55\% of flows observe a decrease ($\Delta > 0$) and 10\% of flows observe a significant change ($\Delta > 1$ second).
+Furthermore for 16\% of flows, there is no impact on the latency \textit{i.e.} $\Delta = 0$.
+In other words, 84\% of flows observe a change of latency; 54\% of flows observe a decrease ($\Delta > 0$) and 10\% of flows observe a significant change ($\Delta > 1$ second).
 However, 30\% of the flows observe an increase of their latency ($\Delta < 0$).
-In summary, FavourQueue has a positive impact on certain flows that are penalised with DropTail.
+Note that the variation below 10ms are not visible in this figure.
+As 18\% of the flows have $\Delta{i} < -10ms$ and 64\% have $\Delta{i} < 10ms$, the percentage of flows between 18\% and 64\% represent 46\%.
+In summary, FavorQueue has a positive impact on certain flows that are penalised with DropTail.

-In order to assess the flows that gain in terms of latency, Figure \ref{fig:diffprob} gives the probability of latency improvement.
-For the whole set of short TCP flows, (i.e. with a size lower than 10 packets), the probability to improve the latency reaches 58\% while the probability to decrease is 25\%.
-For long TCP flows (i.e. above 100 packets), the probability to improve and to decrease the latency is respectively 80\% and 20\%.
+In order to assess the flows that obtain a lower latency, Figure \ref{fig:diffprob} gives the probability of latency improvement.
+For the whole set of short TCP flows, (\textit{i.e.} with a size lower than 10 packets), the probability to improve the latency reaches 58\% while the probability to decrease is 25\%.
+For long TCP flows (\textit{i.e.} above 100 packets), the probability to improve and to decrease the latency is respectively 80\% and 20\%.
 The flows with a size around 30 packets are the ones with the highest probability to be penalised.
 For long TCP flows, the large variation of the probability indicates a uncertainty which mainly depends on the experimental conditions of the flows.
 We have to remark that long TCP flows are less present in this experimental model (approximately 2\% of the flows have a size higher or equal to 100 packets).
 As this curve corresponds to a ten averaged experiment, each long TCP flows have experienced various load conditions and this explains these large oscillations.